-More than nearly 17,500 people work at Brenntag worldwide.
-With their expertise and their dedication, they play a key role in our company’s success and our long-term competitiveness.
+More than 17,000 people work at Brenntag worldwide.
+With their expertise and their dedication, they play a key role in the company’s success and our long-term competitiveness.

-The primary goal of our human resources strategy is for us to be regarded globally as the preferred employer in the field of chemical distribution – both for current and potential employees.
+The primary goal of our human resources strategy is for us to be regarded globally as the preferred employer in the field of chemical distribution – both for current and future employees.

 We see it as our responsibility to offer fair working conditions and an attractive, safe and inspirational working environment while encouraging our employees’ personal and professional development in a targeted manner.

 Our culture of fairness, of mutual appreciation and support, is the foundation of our day-to-day activities and is embedded in our core values.
 For us, diversity means recognizing, valuing and respecting differences.
-It fosters a dynamic work environment where everyone can learn from each other.
-Diversity is a fundamental feature of Brenntag.
-This also includes the cultural backgrounds, qualifications and needs of our employees.
+It fosters a dynamic work environment where employees can all learn from each other.
+Diversity is a fundamental feature of Brenntag and includes diversity in the cultural practices, qualifications and needs of our employees.

-We celebrate the wide-ranging diversity of our employees.
+Diversity must go hand in hand with equal opportunities.
 Guaranteeing equal opportunities is a matter of course for Brenntag, as is counteracting and eliminating any form of discrimination and harassment.
-The recruitment, remuneration and development of employees solely reflect their qualifications and abilities in relation to their respective duties.
+The recruitment, remuneration and development of employees solely reflect their qualifications and abilities.

-Brenntag’s remuneration policy is defined by factors such as attractiveness, fairness and competitiveness.
-Employees’ qualifications, experience and level of responsibility are paramount criteria.
+Our remuneration policy is defined by attractiveness, fairness and competitiveness.
+Employees’ qualifications, experience and level of responsibility are the main criteria.
 We offer a competitive remuneration and benefits package.
 Remuneration may vary in line with local market conditions, regulations and legislation.